cjdbarlow/Part-One/csf.md

 * **Buffering of ICP**
 CSF can be displaced to the spinal subarachnoid and have its rate of reabsorption increased in order to offset an increase in ICP by another space-occupying lesion.
 * **Stable Extracellular Environment**
   Neurons are sensitive to ionic changes in the extracellular environment.
 Ionic concentrations in CSF are tightly controlled, which ensures stable neuronal activity.
-Toxins are actively removed from CSF.
+Additionally, toxins are actively removed from CSF.
 * **pH Regulation**
   pH of extracellular fluid is important in the control of respiration, and is also tightly regulated.
 * **Nutrition**